(c) 2024 PillSync.com

 Pediatric Patients The pharmacokinetics of methylphenidate after methylphenidate hydrochloride extended-release capsule (CD) administration has not been studied in children less than 6 years of age.

-Patients with Renal Impairment Methylphenidate hydrochloride extended-release capsules (CD) have not been studied in patients with renal insufficiency.
+Patients with Renal Impairment Methylphenidate hydrochloride extended-release capsules (CD) has not been studied in patients with renal insufficiency.
 Since renal clearance is not an important route of methylphenidate clearance, and the major metabolite (ritalinic acid), has little or no pharmacologic activity, renal insufficiency is expected to have minimal effect on the pharmacokinetics of methylphenidate hydrochloride extended-release capsules (CD).

 Patients with Hepatic Impairment Methylphenidate hydrochloride extended-release capsules (CD) have not been studied in patients with hepatic insufficiency.
 Hepatic impairment is expected to have minimal effect on the pharmacokinetics of methylphenidate since it is metabolized primarily to ritalinic acid by nonmicrosomal hydrolytic esterases that are widely distributed throughout the body